 Source = "Capterra" the second filter would be

 Questions about the data transform pipeline?
-Email us at firstname.lastname@example.org or chat in on the site.
+Email us at firstname.lastname@example.org or chat in from your dashboards.